ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 :::

 :::{tip}
-It is highly recommended to use virtual environments (using e.g. the `venv` module or *conda*) when dealing with Python environments.
+It is highly recommended to use virtual environments (using, for example, the `venv` module or *conda*) when dealing with Python environments.
 :::

 ### Building an EPICS module